 - The charity pass.
 "Voluntary giving is enough; no collective obligation is needed."

 Corporations play the same game at scale — diffusing authority until no one is answerable — which is why Tronto calls the neoliberal state itself an "irresponsibility machine" that cranks out one standard answer: "They're your own.
 You're on your own."
-These passes are the irresponsibility machine that Civic AI must short-circuit.
+These passes are the irresponsibility machine that Civic AI must short-circuit — and AI extends the machine with passes of its own: complexity (no single person can answer for so intricate a system), distribution (responsibility signed away at each joint between trainer, deployer, and licensee), and speed (the system outran governance, so the moment for accountability passed).
 Engagement contracts exist to make passes visible and revocable.
-One pass specific to AI is treating community knowledge — local traditions, language, tacit expertise — as free input.
-When a Kami relies on that knowledge to function, the communities maintaining it are contributors whose labour the contract must recognise and compensate.
+One pass specific to AI is the community knowledge pass: treating community knowledge — local traditions, language, tacit expertise — as free input, a resource to be extracted rather than a contribution to be compensated.
+When a Kami — knowledge artefact management intelligence — relies on that knowledge to function, the communities maintaining it are contributors whose labour the contract must recognise and compensate.

 Definition